roman-milk/roman-milk.github.io/teacher-undressed.md

   He gently pushed, entering her smoothly.
 Her vagina was tight, gripping him strongly.
 It felt as though it were flexing, rippling over his cock as he entered deeper still.
 He pushed harder, stretching her sex, needing to reach in all the way.

   Slowly he pulled back, a long leisurely stroke.
 Under him she pulled back too, then thrust up, with a mighty heave of her hips.
 He got the message.
 He thrust in, deep and fast.
-Report_Story #2